 Thanks to your partnership in 2017 Teen Feed will:

 - Open its doors to 50 – 80 youth each night

 - Offer over 20,000+ nutritious meals to hungry youth

-- Connected with over 950 individual youth in need
+- Connect with over 900 individual youth in need

-- Leveraged over $380,000 in donated food, basic needs items and related in-kind contributions
+- Leverage over $380,000 in donated food, basic needs items and related in-kind contributions

 In 1987, nurses from the University of Washington Medical Center noticed street youth in the University District area were severely malnourished.
 Together with community and faith groups, Teen Feed began to “meet youth where they are” by serving warm meals to youth in local donated meal sites.
 Today, Teen Feed provides warm meals, basic needs items, and supportive connections to over 900 youth annually in need in University District, Auburn, and Rainier Beach.
 Teen Feed is the only consistent meal program designed to meet the needs of homeless youth in South King County and the only program to do so 365 days a year in all of King County.
 Teen Feed also provides the only consistent street outreach program in Seattle’s University District, a magnate area for homeless youth.